1,000+ Opportunities

 Support our mission by becoming a donor today.

-Based on current listing details, eligibility includes: High school seniors residing in or attending school within the L-A-D Foundation's 12-county service area in the Missouri Ozarks: Carter, Crawford, Dent, Madison, Maries, Oregon, Perry, Reynolds, Ripley, Ste.
+According to the current listing, eligibility includes: High school seniors residing in or attending school within the L-A-D Foundation's 12-county service area in the Missouri Ozarks: Carter, Crawford, Dent, Madison, Maries, Oregon, Perry, Reynolds, Ripley, Ste.
 Genevieve, Shannon, and Texas counties.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.